FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/api.md

 **Parameters**

-- node: allows RPC to send requests to the specified node
+-node: allows RPC to send requests to the specified node
-- signedTransactionData: transactions after signature
+-signedTransactionData: transactions after signature
-- withProof: return whether to bring Merkel tree proof
+-withProof: return whether to bring Merkel tree proof

 **Return value**

-- BcosTransactionReceipt: After receiving the transaction, the node returns the packet to the SDK, including the transaction hash information.。
+- BcosTransactionReceipt: After receiving the transaction, the node returns the packet to the SDK, including the transaction hash information。

 **Example:**
 ```